Building Bright Futures:

 - Access to a full day of expert panelists discussing the latest evidence as to what policies are ripe for change, what’s off track and what works, and what innovative opportunities give Texas children the best possible chance for a bright future.

-- CEUs will be provided for Social Workers and Early Intervention Specialists, pending approval.
+- CEUs will be provided for Early Intervention Specialists and Social Workers.

 - Networking opportunities with other professionals and community leaders to share best practices, inspire collaboration, and learn from each other.